K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 3. Configure FastCGI: Now that Apache is set up for FastCGI, we need to configure a FastCGI handler for application/x-httpd-php.
 Without this, the FastCGI processor won't work and the PHP script will merely be downloaded by the web browser.
+As well we want to set the number of PHP jobs that can run scripts for us.
+Each job can handle 1 at a time.
+By default we will start with 10, but this can be increased if needed.

    Create a file called fastcgi.conf in `/www/<server name>/conf` (assuming the default path for the webroot was chosen) with the following contents:

    ```
-   Server type="application/x-httpd-php" CommandLine="/QOpenSys/pkgs/bin/php-cgi" StartProcesses="1"
+   Server type="application/x-httpd-php" CommandLine="/QOpenSys/pkgs/bin/php-cgi" StartProcesses="1" SetEnv="PHP_FCGI_CHILDREN=10"
    ```

    You can now start the web server.